Please refer to the summary box for product specific information displayed as X's in this document, for the Card(s) you're considering.

 12.2 Missing Minimum Payments could have severe consequences including making credit more difficult to obtain.
 If you continue to miss payments, we may sell your debt and we or the purchaser may take legal action against you to recover the money you owe us.
 If that action is successful we or the purchaser may apply to enforce that judgment in a number of ways including getting a charging order against your home which means that, if your home is sold, the amount you owe us or the purchaser can be paid out of the proceeds of sale.
 We may ask a court for an order that your home must be sold, or an order that we or a purchaser can be paid from the sale proceeds of your home.

-12.3 You may have the right to sue the supplier, us, or both of us, if you receive unsatisfactory goods or services costing over £100, but not over £30,000 and you paid for them using credit provided under this agreement.
+12.3 You may have the right to make a claim against the supplier, us, or both of us, if you receive unsatisfactory goods or services costing over £100, but not over £30,000 for a single item and you paid for them directly using credit provided under this agreement.
 This protection will not apply for Cash Withdrawals or Balance Transfers you ask us to make.
-This protection will also not apply or if you use your card to fund an account with a third party provider (like Paypal) and then pay for goods or services with that account.
+This protection will also not applyor if you use your Card to fund an account with a third party provider (like Paypal) and then pay for goods or services with that account.
 Please ask us if you are unsure.

-12.4 If you have a complaint in connection with this agreement, please write to Customer Services, Halifax Card Services, PO Box 12304, Edinburgh, EH12 9DX or call us on 0345 944 4555.
+12.4 If you have a complaint in connection with this agreement, please write to Lloyds Banking Group PLC, Card Services, 11 Portland Street, Manchester, M1 3HU or call us on 0345 944 4555.
 If our Customer Service Department cannot resolve the complaint, or you are not happy with their response, you can apply to have it resolved by the Financial Ombudsman Service.
 You may also be able to ask them to look at your complaint in some other circumstances (please see www.financial-ombudsman.org.uk for details).
 If you live outside the United Kingdom or if you prefer not to deal directly with the Financial Ombudsman Service, you may be able to submit a claim through the European Online Dispute Resolution Platform (available at http://ec.europa.eu/consumers/odr/).

 12.5 We are authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 169628.
-The Financial Conduct Authority, 25 The North Colonnade, Canary Wharf, London E14 5HS is the supervisory authority.
+The Financial Conduct Authority, 12 Endeavour Square, Stratford, London E20 1JN is the supervisory authority.